openmeteo/enhydris/doc/dev/telemetry.rst

       form.
 This is useful for APIs that are served from a well-known location for all stations, such as TheThingsNetwork.

+   .. attribute:: hide_username
+      :type: boolean

+      The default is :const:`False`.
+Set it to :const:`True` if that particular driver shouldn't show the username in the connection data form (e.g. if the API just requires an API token).

    .. attribute:: hide_data_timezone
       :type: boolean